ConradParker/RockPaperScissors/README.md

 # Rock, Paper, Scissors
 An ASP.NET application to process a match of rock, paper, scissors based on ther following requirements.

 [ Requirements ](Requirements.docx)

+This is not complete or by any means perfect and there is much I'd like to improve.
+I hope it does show the basics of a good structural setup and some C# skills in here somewhere.

 ## Live URL
 [http://rockpaperscissors.sunseasolutions.com](http://rockpaperscissors.sunseasolutions.com)